-Finally, the most extreme (and rarely used) option is to create your own RestTemplateBuilder bean.
+The most extreme (and rarely used) option is to create your own RestTemplateBuilder bean without using a configurer.
 Doing so switches off the auto-configuration of a RestTemplateBuilder and prevents any RestTemplateCustomizer beans from being used.

-4.15.
+4.16.
 Calling REST Services with WebClient